 You can contribute to both a Roth 401(k) and a traditional 401(k) at the same time.
 There are limits to these accounts though, and those limits are aggregate.
 You can’t max out both a Roth 401(k) and a traditional 401(k).
 The yearly maximum limit is combined between both accounts.

 Remember though, you can’t max out both.
-The combined contribution limit for both accounts is $19,500.
-As long as the total amount of contributions between these two types of accounts does not exceed $19,500 (or $26,000), you are able to have both types.
-For example, if you are under 50 and you contribute $15,000 into your Roth 401(k), this leaves $4,500 that you can contribute to your traditional 401(k).
+The combined contribution limit for both accounts for 2023 is $22,500.
+As long as the total amount of contributions between these two types of accounts does not exceed $22,500 (or $30,000), you are able to have both types.
+For example, if you are under 50 and you contribute $15,000 into your Roth account, this leaves $7,500 that you can contribute to your traditional 401(k).